A HISTORIC building that has been a part of Leigh for more than two centuries is almost ready to be unveiled after an extensive refurbishment.

 Two of the apartments have already been snapped upTwo of the apartments have already been snapped up (Image: Leigh Journal) With the King Street building a huge focal point in the town centre, it has been important for BARE to complete the renovation in keeping with the building's history and character, while also using local suppliers to support the wider community.

-Explaining that there has been interest in the apartments straight as soon as they began viewing them to the public, two rooms have already been snatched up and the entire project is due to be completed in the coming weeks.
+Explaining that there has been interest in the apartments as soon as viewing opened to the public, two rooms have already been snapped up and the entire project is due to be completed in the coming weeks.

 Although plans for a local operator to take over the ground floor of the building fell through, Paul is hopeful that another investor, who knows the layout in Leigh, can take on the space and transform it into a vibrant bar, coffee shop, or community meeting point.